whsr-2024/whsr-2024.github.io/pages/index.md

 <small>

 *Antonin Raffin, a Research Engineer at the German Aerospace Center (DLR), specializes in reinforcement learning (RL).
 He is the principal developer of Stable-Baselines3, an open-source library implementing deep RL algorithms.
-Raffin's work focuses on improving RL reproducibility and its applications in robotics, with a particular focus on learning on real robots*
+Raffin's work focuses on improving RL reproducibility and its applications in robotics.
+In particular, he aims at learning directly on the real robots*

 </small>